goldnarms/ConfDemo/README.md

 Xamarin forms demo for NNUG Meetup

 ## Prerequisites
-To use Xamarin Datapages and Themes, you need to be on the Aplha channel.
+To use Xamarin Datapages and Themes, you need to be on the Alpha channel.